0xIntuition/intuition-docs/docs/guides/overview/the-economics.md

 - Anti-manipulation measures
 - Regular economic audits

+## Dynamic Pricing with Bonding Curves

+Intuition uses bonding curves to create dynamic pricing mechanisms that automatically adjust based on supply and demand.
+This enables:

+- **Automated Market Making**: Liquidity is provided automatically through mathematical curves
+- **Early Incentives**: Early participants get better prices, encouraging adoption
+- **Supply Control**: Prices increase as more tokens are minted, preventing inflation
+- **Economic Alignment**: Pricing automatically reflects the value of underlying assets

+Learn more about [Bonding Curves](/guides/bonding-curves) and how they power Intuition's economic model.

 This economic framework ensures sustainable growth while maintaining the platform's security and reliability.